- Monday, 12 April 2010 17:25

 - Dr. Smith

-Cornell has released a new video on destructive scratching.
+Cornell has released a video on destructive scratching.
 Please watch it first before deciding to declaw.
-Your cat will thank you!

 However... we also understand that some cats are incorrigible and that some owners have special medical concerns or circumstances which make declawing (for them, not the cat) a necessity.
 If a cat *must* be declawed, we believe that it is most humane to do it with our CO2 laser.
 The laser cauterizes as it cuts, so we do not have to use tourniquets or pressure wraps (which can cause a lot of other long or short term complications in and of themselves!) as you would with a standard procedure.
 There is significantly less bleeding and painfulness after a laser declaw versus a regular declaw.
-We do wrap the feet lightly after surgery to protect the incision sites overnight, but it is NOT a pressure wrap, and the kitties are typically able to walk fairly well the day after surgery when they are discharged to their owners with a special litter to be used for about a week afterwards.
+We do wrap the feet lightly after surgery to protect the incision sites during anesthetic recovery, but it is NOT a pressure wrap, and the kitties are typically able to walk fairly well the day after surgery when they are discharged to their owners with a special litter to be used for about a week afterwards.
 We also treat the cat with injectable pain medications to help to create consistent, long-lasting pain relief after the surgery to be sure the cat is as comfortable as we can make him/her.
 Some cats may need take-home medications in addition to the standard pain protocol.